 I've worked on a lot of puzzle games, and decided on a particular group of those that could be handily modelled with a scripting language.
 I've seen someone do a similar pattern-matching system before (I can't remember who, though), but it was a lot less flexible - the movement system in this engine is what gives it its real power.

 Getting the engine out the door, so to speek, took several weeks of full-time, unreumerated work, and no doubt there's plenty more to come.
 I am not a wealthy man, I'm an impoverished, self-employed independent game developer whose involvement with such projects amounts to happy indiscretions.
-If you appreciate this piece of software, please consider chipping some money my way, okay? :)
+If you appreciate this piece of software, please consider supporting me on patreon :)

 I've you've made something cool with the engine, please let me know ( email@example.com or @increpare ) - I'd love to highlight (and maybe even host as examples) wonderful things that people've made with this.